kyleterry/awesome-radio/README.md

 that using something as "primitive" as a CB radio is essentially [roadcast to the world](http://en.wikipedia.org/wiki/Citizens_band_radio#Working_skip).

+Truckers tend to use channel 19.
+This is a good channel to monitor for traffic conditions.

+Channel 09 is for emergencies only.
+No general chatter on this channel.
+If you are broke down, or your car catches fire, besides calling 911, this is a good channel to transmit on for help.

+Around Portland, I hear a lot of chatter on channels 06, 17 and 28.
+These are good channels for entertaining conversation.

 ### SWR

 SWR, or Standing Wave Ration is a measurement of efficiency when connecting your